 Leather Working with Napa Leather

 Leatherworking or the process of making leather is slightly different from one leather to another.
 For example, we have full-grain leather.
-Full-grain leather is high-quality leather however it is tough therefore hard to work with.
-Manufacturing costs also add to its price that is why it is expensive.
+Full-grain leather is high-quality leather however it is tough and therefore hard to work with.
+Manufacturing costs also add to its price which is why it is expensive.
 Napa leather on the other hand is a very desirable leather to work with.
 It is easy to work and style because it is soft and flexible.
 Many also appreciate its uncorrected imperfect surface.

 Napa leather is great for handcraft leatherworking.
 Because of its softness, the material feels very good in the hand.
 This makes the leather nice to work with.
 Furthermore, napa leather is generally easy to cut and sew.
 Making the leatherworking process smoother and less of a burden for the artisan.
 It is also easier to shape and form because it is flexible.
 Napa is likewise easy to work in smaller applications such as shoe accents, cardholders, and small wallets.

-Napa leather not only feels good during leatherworking, but you can appreciate its qualities through its finish product.
+Napa leather not only feels good during leatherworking, but you can appreciate its qualities through its finished product.
 You can experience its softness with everyday use like when you are grabbing a wallet or putting on Napa gloves.
 You can recognize the quality and benefits of the material more every time you use it.

 Quality of Napa Leather

 The quality of napa leather is very high.
-It typically comes from full grain leather.
-It is uncorrected and/or non split leather, and therefore contains strong fibers.
+It typically comes from full-grain leather.
+It is uncorrected and/or nonsplit leather and therefore contains strong fibers.
 This type of leather usually comes from lamb, goat kid, or sheepskin.
 The skins coming from these animals are already typically soft.
 The animal skins have not been modified apart from removing all their hair or wool.
 This gives the leather an authentic look because it keeps the texture and markings of the original animal skin.
 Other than being soft and flexible this leather is also strong and durable since it comes from full-grain leather.

 The Appearance of Napa Leather